erika-e/dotfiles/README.md

 > 🚧   **Danger Zone**
 >
 > Make sure you're good with everything above before you proceed.
 Since the setup script was intended for new mac setup, it assumes it can overwite files.
 Make backups if you are unsure about anything.

-I copied it from the repo in a browser window and pasted it straight into the iTerm2 Rosetta terminal
+I copied the code from `setup_mac.sh` from the repo in a browser window and pasted it straight into the iTerm2 Rosetta terminal.

 ## Manual steps